open-telemetry/otel-arrow/collector/receiver/otelarrowreceiver/README.md

 - [gRPC settings](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configgrpc/README.md)
 - [TLS and mTLS settings](https://github.com/open-telemetry/opentelemetry-collector/blob/main/config/configtls/README.md)

+### Keepalive configuration

+As a gRPC streaming service, the OTel Arrow receiver is able to limit stream lifetime through configuration of the underlying http/2 connection via keepalive settings.

-Keepalive settings are vital to the operation of OTel-Arrow, because longer-lived streams use more memory.
-Since every stream of data is different, we recommend experimenting to find a good balance between memory usage and stream lifetime.
+Keepalive settings are vital to the operation of OTel Arrow, because longer-lived streams use more memory and streams are fixed to a single host.
+Since every stream of data is different, we recommend experimenting to find a good balance between memory usage, stream lifetime, and load balance.

+gRPC libraries do not build-in a facility for long-lived RPCs to learn about impending http/2 connection state changes, including the event that initiates connection reset.
+While the receiver knows its own keepalive settings, a shorter maximum conenction lifetime can be imposed by intermediate http/2 proxies, and therefore the receiver and exporter are expected to independently configure these limits.

 ```
 receivers: